 International Skilled Worker Category

 This category accepts applications from skilled workers who plan to live and work in the Province of Saskatchewan.
-Applicants are measured based on a points system, and no job offer is required to apply.
+Applicants are measured based on a points system.
+On January 10, 2014 the Government of Saskatchewan announced that the limit of applications accepted for the SINP without a job offer had been reached, and therefore a job offer from a Saskatchewan-based employer is now required in order to apply.
 This program is has been in effect since January 2, 2014.

 Saskatchewan Experience Category